Coronavirus (COVID-19) Updates

 Rather than coming into City facilities, residents can accomplish most City needs online or over the phone by visiting afcity.org or calling 801-763-3000.
 This includes paying your City bills, signing up for utilities, and even requesting a dump pass!
 If you do have to come in for anything, please minimize contact with surfaces and keep safe distances from people and staff.

 Additionally, in an effort to follow the recommended guidelines from state and federal officials, and practice what has been called an “overabundance of caution”, American Fork City would like to institute the following changes to specific city services beginning Friday, March 13.
-These changes will remain in effect for two weeks, ending March, 29.
-However, the city will evaluate during this period to determine if additional changes to services are necessary.
+These changes will remain in effect until further notice.
+However, the city will evaluate if additional changes to services are necessary.

 In an effort to keep our citizens safe and as recommended by the Utah State Health Department, all AF facility lobbies are temporarily closed to the public.
 However, we’re still open for business!
 Please use the following methods to contact us: